 A project of the Partnership for a New American Economy

-Virginia’s immigrant population grew dramatically between 2000-2011 – almost 58 percent, bringing the total number of foreign-born Virginians to nearly 900,000 people.
+Virginia’s immigrant population grew dramatically between 2000-2013 – about 60 percent, bringing the total number of foreign-born Virginians to over 900,000 people.
 Virginia has also become a destination for specific groups of immigrants, many of which have contributed heavily to their new communities.
 The Dulles Corridor between Fairfax and Loudon counties has nearly 40,000 Indian immigrants, many of whom have helped make Fairfax and Loudon two of the highest-income counties in the nation, in large part due to the Indian immigrants’ high rate of entrepreneurship.
 Virginia is also home to large populations of Salvadoran and Korean immigrants.
-According to the Pew Hispanic Center, 11.1 percent of Virginia’s total population is now foreign-born.
+According to the American Community Survey, 11.3 percent of Virginia’s total population is now foreign-born.

 Percent of state’s population that is immigrant

 Between 2008 and 2018, STEM fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-For Virginia, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical: in 2009, almost 40 percent of the students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
+For Virginia, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical.
+In 2013, over 30 percent of the students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
 In recent years, non-citizens have also earned almost 57 percent of the engineering PhDs granted in the state.
+By 2020, Virginia will need to fill 329,290 new STEM jobs and immigrants will play a key role in occupying these positions and continuing to promote economic growth.

 Immigration Reform = Economic Growth in Virginia

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Virginia.
+In the D.C., Maryland, and Virginia metropolitan area, 2007 and 2008 H-1B visa denials cost U.S.-born tech workers as many as 30,222 additional jobs and as much as $519,417,000 in missed wages by 2010.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 10,800jobs and more than $950 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
 The new H-1B visas awarded to Virginia between 2010 and 2013 will translate into 20,171 new jobs for U.S.-born workers in the state by 2020.
 REMI estimates that expansion of the H-1B program would result in more than 6,300 jobs and add more than $629 million to Gross State Product by 2014.

 Hispanics play an important role in all areas in Virginia, but a report recently published by the Partnership for a New American Economy shows how significant their economic contribution is.
 Statewide, Hispanics account for $10.2 billion of the spending power.
 They also pay $3.4 billion in federal, state, and local taxes; $1.7 billion of that amount goes to Social Security and $394 million goes to the Medicare trust fund.